BEAST attack

 However, countermeasures should of course be taken.
 It would be better if all servers were "updated" to at least TLS 1.1 - and then all web browsers would also support this standard.
 Until then, you'll have to make do with emergency solutions such as using RC4 instead of AES/Triple-DES in CBC mode.

-Mainton Company - custom software development and testing, system administration, SEO and online advertising since 2004.
+Mainton Company - custom software development and testing, system administration and SRE, SEO and online advertising since 2004.

 PENTEST SAFETY HACKED?
 ARTICLES VACANCIES